UserScape/helpspot-installer/README.md

     - Timezone (Includes auto-complete, but you can also [find valid timezones here](http://php.net/manual/en/timezones.php))

 ## Issues

+#### Re-Trying the Install Script

+If the script fails due to providing incorrect information at a prompt, you may need to clean up the helpspot installation directory (e.g. `rm -r /var/www/helpspot`) before attempting the install script again.

+This script does not over-write files existing in the install location.

+#### Other Issues

 If you run into any issues, [contact HelpSpot Customer Support](https://support.helpspot.com/index.php?pg=request).